 |Nutritional Guidelines (per serving)|

-I used half white meat ground turkey and half turkey thighs to make these turkey meatballs, and they turned out moist and delicious.
-These turkey meatballs were wonderful in spaghetti sauce, but they would also make delicious little appetizers with a glaze or sauce.
+Half white meat ground turkey and half turkey thighs are used to make these turkey meatballs, and they turned out moist and delicious.
+These turkey meatballs are wonderful in spaghetti sauce, but they would also make delicious little appetizers with a glaze or sauce.

 These meatballs are excellent, especially if you are trying to stay away from red meat.
 You can't tell the difference!